Poporoww/acne-ai-project/README.md

-AcneAI: Facial Acne Detection and Consultation App
+# Facial Acne Detection and Consultation App

 This project is an Android application that detects types of facial acne and provides personalized skincare advice using artificial intelligence.